Google

 A Surprisingly Arduous Journey

-When we were finally within the Amritsar district, traffic was stop and go.
-At every interval we had to stop, a group of Sikh boys would practically jump on our jeep to clean it and aggressively offer us beverages.
+As we finally entered the Amritsar district, I could feel the frustration in the air as traffic turned into a constant stop-and-go rhythm.
+Each time we halted, I noticed a group of Sikh boys eagerly jumping onto our jeep, ready to clean it and enthusiastically offer beverages.
 It seemed almost normal to me, but since most of the team members have never traveled in this manner, their reaction was funny.
-Many of them thought we were being accosted or attacked.
-I explained that because there is a holiday, everyone is celebrating, and local people offer beverages to passersby traveling along the main road.
+Some thought we were being overwhelmed or even attacked.
+I took a moment to reassure them, explaining that the holiday was a time for celebration, and the local people were simply expressing their hospitality by cleaning vehicles and offering drinks to travelers along the busy roads.
+They were not begging or asking for handouts, nor trying to harm us.

-Punjab's government needs to consider improving the conditions of their roads and highways, along with more practical design and infrastructure.
-Perhaps entertaining proposals from wide ranging experts in fields such as engineering and architecture, could serve as the beginning to much needed reform and restructuring.
+The government of Punjab needs to consider improving the conditions of their roads and highways, along with more practical design and infrastructure.
+Perhaps they could entertain proposals from experts in engineering and architecture as a starting point for much-needed reform and restructuring.

 Lisa and I went to the Golden Temple the night we arrived in Amritsar, October 26, 2006.